remy-abergel/linear-superres/c/README.md

 ## Examples (reproduce several experiments of the companion research article)
 ### Simulate realistic low-resolution sequences

-We illustrate a procedure for synthetizing realistic sequences of low-resolution images from a given high-resolution image and a sequence of displacements.
+We illustrate a procedure for synthesizing realistic sequences of low-resolution images from a given high-resolution image and a sequence of displacements.